Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 Open an <a href="https://github.com/Astuceman/Daz-Iray-Shaders-and-Lights/issues">issue</a> and explain your problem in detail.

+# I want to contribute

+1. Be sure to read the `README.md`

+2. Make a fork using <a href="https://desktop.github.com/">Github Desktop</a>

+3. Make a <a href="https://help.github.com/articles/about-pull-requests/">pull request</a> (if you have a question or a problem create an <a href="https://github.com/Astuceman/Daz-Iray-Shaders-and-Lights/issues">issue</a>)

-# How branches works for now
+# How branches works

 1. **Master** : every one will see it at first and it need to be tested and bug free.
 This is the stable branch.

-If you don't know how github work look at this beginning article https://guides.github.com/activities/hello-world/ or `ask me` for help.
+If you don't know how github work look at this <a href="https://guides.github.com/activities/hello-world/">beginning article</a> or `ask me` for help.

 **Have fun** :smiley:

 # Rules